KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 **Mistake D:** The `redirect uri` is set for the wrong app.
 Correct the issue [here](https://www.reddit.com/prefs/apps).

 > Example: It is set to `http://redditsync/auth` even though the client ID will be used for an app other than Sync.

+___
+[^1]: To avoid having an update for the patched client appear in Google Play Store, include the `Change version code` patch when patching the app.
+Make sure that the `Version code` patch option for this patch is set to "Highest" (2147483647).
+Note that in order for this patch to be visible in the patch selection menu, you need to enable `Show universal patches` in the ReVanced Manager settings.
+Additionally, note that if you ever want to update the app instance, you will need to include the `Change version code` patch again or do a fresh install.